message/iata/NL.md

 - passengers with a COVID-19 recovery certificate issued at least 11 days and at most 180 days before departure if arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland with a COVID-19 vaccination certificate showing that:
 - they were vaccinated with Janssen at least 28 days before arrival; or
-- they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
+- they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 4. A completed "Health Declaration Form" must be presented prior to boarding.
 The form can be found at <a href="https://tinyurl.com/ybtmdgja">https://tinyurl.com/ybtmdgja</a>
 - This does not apply to passengers younger than 13 years.
 5. Passengers could be subject to self-quarantine for 10 days.
 A list of quarantine exemptions can be found at <a href="https://tinyurl.com/3zvzaz3b">https://tinyurl.com/3zvzaz3b</a>
 - This does not apply to:
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 They must be arriving from a country other than Afghanistan, Anguilla, Armenia, Barbados, Belize, Botswana, Cayman Isl., Dominica, Eswatini, Georgia, Haiti, Jordan, Lesotho, Malawi, Mauritius, Montenegro, Mozambique, Namibia, Nigeria, Serbia, Somalia, South Africa, St. Kitts and Nevis, St. Vincent and the Grenadines, Trinidad and Tobago, United Kingdom, Venezuela or Zimbabwe;
 - passengers with a COVID-19 vaccination certificate showing that they were vaccinated with Janssen at least 28 days before arrival.
 They must be arriving from a country other than Afghanistan, Anguilla, Armenia, Barbados, Belize, Botswana, Cayman Isl., Dominica, Eswatini, Georgia, Haiti, Jordan, Lesotho, Malawi, Mauritius, Montenegro, Mozambique, Namibia, Nigeria, Serbia, Somalia, South Africa, St. Kitts and Nevis, St. Vincent and the Grenadines, Trinidad and Tobago, United Kingdom, Venezuela or Zimbabwe.